 - What exactly is an insurance lead?

-- Do these companies sell shared leads or exclusive leads?
+- Do these lead companies sell shared leads or exclusive leads?

-- How do these companies generate insurance needs?
+- How do these lead vendors generate insurance leads?

 - What happens if I get a bad lead?